Spectrum (brand): Spectrum Internet

 In late 2022, Spectrum began a three-phase plan to upgrade its network.
 The first phase, deploying a high-split architecture, enables gigabit upload speeds, allowing for symmetrical gigabit service.
 The second phase, rolling out distributed access architecture (DAA) via Remote PHY, will enable multi-gigabit download speeds, but its completion has been delayed until 2027, due to unavailability of certified hardware.
-The third phase, deploying extended spectrum DOCSIS 4.0 (ESD), will provide even higher download speeds, up to 10 Gbps.
+The third phase, deploying extended spectrum DOCSIS 4.0 (ESD), will provide even higher download speeds, up to 10 Gbit/s.

 Mobile services

 Road Runner Mobile (defunct)

 In late 2009 after splitting off from Time Warner (now Warner Bros.
 Discovery), Time Warner Cable began reselling Clearwire mobile WiMAX service as Road Runner Mobile, bundled with the company's existing broadband, TV and VoIP services.
 In October 2009, the company indicated that they'd be launching their incarnation of the service starting December 1 in Raleigh, Durham, Cary, Chapel Hill, Charlotte and Greensboro, and later, Dallas, San Antonio, Austin, Honolulu, and Maui.

 As of late 2011, Time Warner Cable stopped signing up new Road Runner Mobile customers under resold Clearwire WiMAX service.
 Existing WiMAX customers could continue to use the service, but TWC began signing up new Road Runner Mobile customers under resold Verizon Wireless 4G LTE services.
 As of late 2012, however, all mentions of Time Warner Cable-branded mobile broadband services have been removed from Time Warner Cable's website and most regional franchises, and eventually, those customers were transitioned directly to Verizon.